ParallelLLC/VECTOR/README.md

 # Vector (Issue-Conditioned Discovery & Ranking)

-A minimal, production-quality pipeline to **discover, score, and export influencer audiences by issue**.
-Designed as a clear, auditable baseline for commercial and research use (not electioneering).
+A data science & engineering pipeline to discover, score, and export influencer audiences by issue.
+Designed as a clear, auditable baseline for commercial and research.

 > ⚖️ **Use responsibly**: This template is for general marketing, research, and public-interest information campaigns.
 > It **must not** be used to target or persuade voters or specific political demographics.